dbrhln/EXP-EXP-ONLINE-2020/README.md

 The entire experiment comprises four parts: (1) a short demographic questionnaire, (2) a measurement task to detect participants' viewing distance
 (based on Li, Sung, Yeatman, & Reinecke, 2020), (3) 60 practice trials for the RDK direction judgment task, and (4) main experiment comprising
 8 blocks of 20 trials.
 The experiment was coded in javascript + html/css and hosted on Google App Engine for deployment on Amazon Mechanical Turk.

+The experiment can be viewed [here](https://exp-exp-289600.ts.r.appspot.com/).

 ## Contents
 - *index.html* - experiment